 If you’re looking to use bright colors like oranges, pinks, and greens, this reference shows you how the colors look together.

 Use this watercolor painting as a reference to create a beautiful piece of art that you can hang on your wall.

 I tend to use bright colors in my paintings, but I’m always impressed by watercolor paintings that used more muted colors.

-This flower painting is so simple and is the perfect reference to use when you want to relax while painting.
+This flower painting of lavender flowers is so simple and is the perfect reference to use when you want to relax while painting.